opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 ## Logstash

-If you're having trouble connecting Logstash to Open Distro for Elasticsearch, try this minimal configuration that works with the Security plugin:
+If you're having trouble connecting Logstash to Open Distro for Elasticsearch, try this minimal output configuration that works with the Security plugin:

 ```conf
 output {